Mundaring

 Health outcomes in Mundaring are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Health indicators show below-average outcomes in Mundaring.
+Health indicators suggest below-average outcomes in Mundaring.

 Frequently Asked Questions - Health